robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        def get_keyword_names(self):
            return ['first keyword', 'second keyword']

-       def run_keyword(self, name, args):
+       def run_keyword(self, name, args, kwargs):
-           print "Running keyword '%s' with arguments %s." % (name, args)
+           print "Running keyword '%s' with arguments %s and %s." % (name, args, kwargs)

+__ `Free named arguments with dynamic libraries`_
+__ `Named-only arguments with dynamic libraries`_

 Getting keyword arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 If a dynamic library only implements the `get_keyword_names` and
 `run_keyword` methods, Robot Framework does not have any information
-about the arguments that the implemented keywords need.
+about the arguments that the implemented keywords accept.
 For example,
 both :name:`First Keyword` and :name:`Second Keyword` in the example above
-could be used with any number of arguments.
+could be used with any arguments.
 This is problematic,
 because most real keywords expect a certain number of keywords, and
 under these circumstances they would need to check the argument counts
 themselves.

-Dynamic libraries can tell Robot Framework what arguments the keywords
+Dynamic libraries can communicate what arguments their keywords expect
-it implements expect by using the `get_keyword_arguments`
-(alias `getKeywordArguments`) method.
-This method takes the name
+by using the `get_keyword_arguments` (alias `getKeywordArguments`) method.
-of a keyword as an argument, and returns a list or array of strings
+This method gets the name of a keyword as an argument, and it must return
-containing the arguments accepted by that keyword.
+a list of strings containing the arguments accepted by that keyword.

-Similarly as static keywords, dynamic keywords can require any number
+Similarly as other keywords, dynamic keywords can require any number
-of arguments, have default values, and accept variable number of
+of `positional arguments`_, have `default values`_, accept `variable number of
+arguments`_, accept `free named arguments`_ and have `named-only arguments`_.
-arguments and free named arguments.
-The syntax for how to represent
+The syntax how to represent all these different variables is derived from how
-all these different variables is explained in the following table.
+they are specified in Python and explained in the following table.
+Note that
-Note that the examples use Python syntax for lists, but Java developers
+the examples use Python syntax for lists, but Java developers should use
-should use Java lists or String arrays instead.
+Java lists or String arrays instead.

 .. table:: Representing different arguments with `get_keyword_arguments`
    :class: tabular